baymedr: An R Package and Web Application for the Calculation of Bayes Factors for Superiority, Equivalence, and Non-Inferiority Designs: Bayesian Tests for Superiority, Equivalence, and Non-Inferiority Designs

-As we will see, the likelihood in Eq.~\ref{eq_bayes_rule_hi} is actually a marginal likelihood because each model (i.e., $\mathcal{H}_0$ and $\mathcal{H}_1$) contains certain parameters that are integrated out.
-The denominator in Eq.~\ref{eq_bayes_rule_hi} (labeled marginal likelihood) serves as a normalization constant, ensuring that the sum of the posterior probabilities is 1.
-Without this normalization constant, however, the posterior is still proportional to the product of the likelihood and the prior.
+As we will see, the likelihood in Equation~\ref{eq_bayes_rule_hi} is actually a marginal likelihood because each model (i.e., $\mathcal{H}_0$ and $\mathcal{H}_1$) contains certain parameters that are integrated out.
+The denominator in Equation~\ref{eq_bayes_rule_hi} (labeled marginal likelihood) serves as a normalization constant, ensuring that the sum of the posterior probabilities is 1.
+Without this normalization constant the posterior is still proportional to the product of the likelihood and the prior.
 Therefore, for $\mathcal{H} _0$ and $\mathcal{H} _1$ we can also write:

-where $\propto$ means `is proportional to'.
+where $\propto$ means ``is proportional to''.

-Rather than using posterior probabilities for each hypothesis, let the ratio of the posterior probabilities for $\mathcal{H} _0$ and $\mathcal{H} _1$ be given by:
+Rather than using posterior probabilities for each hypothesis, let the ratio of the posterior probabilities for $\mathcal{H} _0$ and $\mathcal{H} _1$ be: